vuejs/apollo/docs/guide/ssr.md

   // If on the client, recover the injected state if (!ssr) {
-    // If on the client, recover the injected state if (typeof window !== 'undefined') {
+    if (typeof window !== 'undefined') {
       const state = window.__APOLLO_STATE__
       if (state) {